-- 2.11.1 Withhold, impede, or confound information relevant to the Board's informed accomplishment of its job. - 2.11.1.1 Neglect to submit monitoring data required by the Board in Board-Management Delegation policy "Monitoring CEO Performance" in a timely, accurate and understandable fashion, directly addressing provisions of Board policies being monitored, and including CEO interpretations consistent with Board-Management Delegation policy "Delegation to the CEO," as well as relevant data.

-- 2.11.1.2 Allow the Board to be unaware of any actual or anticipated noncompliance with any Ends or Executive Limitations policy, regardless of the Board's monitoring schedule. - 2.11.1.3 Allow the Board to be without decision information required periodically by the Board, including the agency and situational context and implications for a decision. - 2.11.1.4 Present information in unnecessarily complex or lengthy form or in a form that fails to differentiate among information of three types: monitoring, decision preparation, and other. - 2.11.1.5 Let the Board be unaware of material internal changes, including changes in policy interpretation, significant reputational, legal, political, or financial risks, developments that have significant negative implications for the budget, threatened or pending lawsuits, relevant trends and any other incidental information requested by the Board.
-Incidental information includes: - A. operational and financial performance metrics - B. customer satisfaction metrics, - C. updates on capital improvement projects, - D. quarterly budget to actual financial reports, - E. timely notification of execution of budgeted items over \$250,000 and grant requests or awards over \$100,000. - F. unbiased information on industry norms for CEO compensation at least every two years. - G. advance notification of intended changes to staff rules (unionized or non-unionized), procurement manual, benefits, or compensation structure. - H. CEO's personal expense report to the Governance Committee of the Board at least quarterly, with explicit notation of the expenses of any other employee which benefited the CEO, aside from group expenses where the CEO's participation was incidental. - I. Annually, a presentation to the Board about relevant emerging trends and technologies with applicability to the transit authority and its services, and innovations trialed or introduced to Authority operations over the past year. - 2.11.1.6 Fail to provide Board education on the business of the agency relevant to the public at the request of the Board or in anticipation of the Board's need to be responsive to community concerns. - 2.12.1.6.1 Fail to periodically update the Board regarding the longer-term strategic context in which delegated decisions are being made.
+- 2.9.1 Withhold, impede, or confound information relevant to the Board's informed accomplishment of its job. - 2.9.1.1 Neglect to submit monitoring data required by the Board in Board-Management Delegation policy "Monitoring CEO Performance" in a timely, accurate and understandable fashion, directly addressing provisions of Board policies being monitored, and including CEO interpretations consistent with Board-Management Delegation policy "Delegation to the CEO," as well as relevant data. - 2.9.1.2 Allow the Board to be unaware of any actual or anticipated noncompliance with any Ends or Executive Limitations policy, regardless of the Board's monitoring schedule. - 2.9.1.3 Allow the Board to be without decision information required periodically by the Board, including the agency and situational context and implications for a decision. - 2.9.1.4 Present information in unnecessarily complex or lengthy form or in a form that fails to differentiate among information of three types: monitoring, decision preparation, and other. - 2.9.1.5 Let the Board be unaware of material internal changes, including changes in policy interpretation, significant reputational, legal, political, or financial risks, developments that have significant negative implications for the budget, threatened or pending lawsuits, relevant trends and any other incidental information requested by the Board.
+Incidental information includes:

-- 2.11.1.7 Let the Board be unaware if, in the CEO's professional opinion, the Board or individual Board members may not be in compliance with the Board's own policies on Governance Process and Board-Management Delegation, particularly in the case of Board behavior that could be detrimental to the agency's reputation or the working relationship between the Board and the CEO. - 2.11.2 Withhold from the Board and its processes logistical and clerical assistance. - 2.11.2.1 Allow the Board to be deprived of a legal, workable, user-friendly mechanism for official Board, officer, or committee communications. - 2.11.2.2 Allow the Board to be deprived of pleasant, productive and efficient settings and arrangements for Board and committee meetings. - 2.11.2.3 Hinder access to the Board for any person who alleges unethical or unlawful action or circumstance in the organization or by its representatives. - 2.11.2.4 Neglect to transfer policy updates to the official record of the Board's Policy Manual in a timely manner.
+- A. operational and financial performance metrics - B. customer satisfaction metrics, - C. quarterly budget to actual financial reports, - D. timely notification of execution of budgeted items over \$250,000. - E. unbiased information on industry norms for CEO compensation at least every two years. - F. advance notification of intended changes to staff rules (unionized or non-unionized), procurement manual, benefits, or compensation structure. - G. CEO's personal expense report to the Governance Committee of the Board at least quarterly, with explicit notation of the expenses of any other employee which benefited the CEO, aside from group expenses where the CEO's participation was incidental. - H. Annually, a presentation to the Board about relevant emerging trends and technologies with applicability to the transit authority and its services, and innovations trialed or introduced to Authority operations over the past year. - I. Strategic context. - 2.9.1.6 Allow the Board to be unprepared to be responsive to community concerns or public questions. - 2.9.1.7 Let the Board be unaware if, in the CEO's professional opinion, the Board or individual Board members may not be in compliance with the Board's own policies on Governance Process and Board-Management Delegation, particularly in the case of Board behavior that could be detrimental to the agency's reputation or the working relationship between the Board and the CEO. - 2.9.2 Withhold from the Board and its processes logistical and clerical assistance. - 2.9.2.1 Allow the Board to be deprived of a workable, user-friendly mechanism for official Board, officer, or committee communications. - 2.9.2.2 Allow the Board to be deprived of pleasant, productive and efficient settings and arrangements for Board and committee meetings. - 2.9.2.3 Hinder access to the Board for any person who alleges unethical or unlawful action or circumstance in the organization or by its representatives.